0xAsh/0xAsh.github.io/_posts/2022-01-10-Certified-Red-Team-Operator-Review.md

 2. _Figure out how to filter down specific events I'm looking for_
 3. _Analyze detection methods for the tactics I employ_

 You might remember I mentioned purchasing extra lab time.
 This is one of the reasons why.
-I plan on going back and using the lab from time to time to analyze detection of tactics I'm executing in the real world.
-This is one of the reasons I think the course is also beneficial to experienced red teamers, and not just limited to those looking to get into it.
+I plan on going back and using the lab from time to time to analyze the detection of tactics I'm executing in the real world.
+This is one of the reasons I think the course is also beneficial to red teamers with pre-existing experience.

+#### Playground
+Using SnapLabs is really easy, and having the ability to spin up an entire lab on a whim has proved to be useful for more than just the course.
+There have been a couple instances where I've been chatting with someone on Discord about a technique or a tool, and quickly spun up the CRTO lab to test something.

+This is another reason to purchase more lab time if you're able to.
+It's a nice playground to have in your back pocket.

 ## Rasta's Teaching Style
 <center><h2>This is easily the highlight of the entire course.</h2></center>